Quantum superfield supersymmetry: Feynman supergraphs

 We can prove the following {\bf theorem}.

-The final result for the contribution of any supergraph should have the form of {\bf one} integral over $d^4\q$.
+The final result for the contribution of any supergraph should have the form of {\bf one} integral over $d^4\q$ \cite{West}.

-{\bf Proof:} Let us consider propagator with $L$ loops, $V$ vertices and $P$ propagators.
-Any vertex contains integration over $d^4\q$, i.e. there are $V$ such integrations.
+{\bf Proof:} Let us consider the supergraph with $L$ loops, $V$ vertices and $P$ propagators.
+Any vertex contains an integration over $d^4\q$, i.e. there are $V$ such integrations.
 Then, due to (\ref{primp}) any propagator carries a delta function over Grassmann coordinates, i.e. there are $P$ delta functions.
 Then, in any loop we can reduce the number of delta functions by one using identity (\ref{loop}), i.e. there are $P-L$ independent delta functions.
 As a result we can carry out $P-L$ integrations from $V$, and after $D$-algebra transformations we stay with $V-(P-L)$ integrations.
-And $V-(P-L)=1$, therefore the result contains one integration over $d^4\q$.
-The theorem is proved \cite{West}.
+And, due to the famous topological identity, $V-(P-L)=1$, therefore the result contains one integration over $d^4\q$.
+The theorem is proved.

-This theorem is often called non-renormalization theorem.
+This theorem is often called the non-renormalization theorem.
 It means that all quantum corrections are local in $\q$-space.
-This theorem is often naively treated as a proof of absence of chiral corrections (proportional to integral over $d^2\q$).
-However, such interpretation is wrong since any contribution in the form of integral over chiral subspace can be rewritten as an integral over whole superspace using identity \bea \int d^6z f(\Phi)=\int d^8 z (-\frac{D^2}{4\Box})f(\Phi) \eea (this observation was firstly made in \cite{West2}, its consequences will be studied further).
+This theorem is often naively treated as a proof of absence of chiral corrections (i.e. of those ones proportional to an integral over $d^2\q$).
+However, such an interpretation is wrong since any contribution in the form of integral over chiral subspace can be rewritten as an integral over whole superspace using identity \bea \int d^6z f(\Phi)=\int d^8 z (-\frac{D^2}{4\Box})f(\Phi). \eea This observation was firstly made in \cite{West2}, its consequences will be studied further.

 Now let us study evaluation of contributions from supergraphs.
-The algorithm of it is the following one.
+The algorithm of it, after rewriting all vertices as integrals over the whole superspace, is the following one.

 1. We start with one of loops.
 If the number of $D$-factors in this loop is equal to 4 we turn to step 2.
-If it is more than 4, superfluous $D$-factors can be transported to external lines or another loops via integration by parts, and some of them are converted into internal momenta via identities $D^2\bar{D}^2D^2=16\Box D^2, \{D_{\alpha},\bar{D}_{\beta}\}=-2i\partial_{\alpha\beta}$.
+If it is more than 4, superfluous $D$-factors can be transported to external lines or another loops via integration by parts, and some of them are converted into internal momenta via identities $D^2\bar{D}^2D^2=16\Box D^2, \{D_{\alpha},\bar{D}_{\dot{\beta}}\}=2i\partial_{\alpha\dot{\beta}}$.
 As a result we stay with exactly 4 $D$-factors.
 If the number of $D$-factors is less than 4 than contribution from the entire supergraph is equal to zero.

-2. We contract this loop into a point using identity (\ref{loop}) and intergrate over one of $d^4\q$ via delta function free of derivatives.
+2. We contract this loop into a point using identity (\ref{loop}) and intergrate over one of $d^4\q$ via the delta function which is free of derivatives.

 3. This procedure is repeated for next loops.

 4. We integrate over internal momenta.